searchunify/superset/superset-frontend/plugins/plugin-chart-echarts/src/Timeseries/Regular/Bar/README.md

    - **Show X Axis**: Toggle X axis visibility
    - **Show Y Axis**: Toggle Y axis visibility
    - **Show Grid Lines**: Toggle grid line visibility
+4. In the "Custom Series Colors" field, define specific colors:
+   - Enter JSON format: `{"Series Name": "#color"}`
+   - Example: `{"Sales": "#FF0000", "Revenue": "#00FF00"}`
-4. The chart will update in real-time with your styling and display preferences
+5. The chart will update in real-time with your styling and display preferences

 ### Technical Implementation

 The bar styling and display features are implemented by:

-1. Adding `barRadius?: number`, `barWidth?: number`, `showXAxis?: boolean`, `showYAxis?: boolean`, and `showGridLines?: boolean` to the `EchartsTimeseriesFormData` type
+1. Adding `barRadius?: number`, `barWidth?: number`, `showXAxis?: boolean`, `showYAxis?: boolean`, `showGridLines?: boolean`, and `customSeriesColors?: Record<string, string>` to the `EchartsTimeseriesFormData` type
-2. Setting default values in `DEFAULT_FORM_DATA` (barRadius: 0, barWidth: 5, showXAxis: true, showYAxis: true, showGridLines: true)
+2. Setting default values in `DEFAULT_FORM_DATA` (barRadius: 0, barWidth: 5, showXAxis: true, showYAxis: true, showGridLines: true, customSeriesColors: {})
 3. Adding control components in the control panel for user input:
    - `TextControl` for bar radius and width
    - `CheckboxControl` for axis and grid visibility
+   - `TextAreaControl` for custom series colors (with JSON language support)
 4. Applying the properties in the `transformSeries` function when `seriesType === 'bar'`
 5. For stacked bars, passing `seriesIndex` and `totalSeriesCount` to determine position
 6. Applying different border radius arrays based on series position in the stack
 7. Applying bar width to all bar series when specified
 8. Applying axis and grid visibility settings in `transformProps.ts` by setting `show` properties on axis components and `splitLine.show` for grid lines
+9. Applying custom series colors in `transformSeries` by checking for custom colors before using the color scale

 ### Example